 Strategic planning is an ongoing endeavor at Oakland Community College with a continuously evolving set of stakeholders, actions, and planning.
 Throughout the year, there is a committee assigned to each of the College's strategic objectives.
 There is a duality of work occurring simultaneously but with clearly different focal points.
 At any point in time, these committees are actively deploying actions defined in the prior year's planning while engaging in planning for the upcoming fiscal year's actions.
-These committees meet consistently throughout the year and manage their scope of work according to the process calendar outlined below.
+These committees meet consistently throughout the year and manage their scope of work according to the process calendar outlined on the next page.
+Underneath each strategic objective committee are strategic action teams.
+These teams include an even broader set of subject matter and process experts.
+The strategic action teams are the deployment entity that manage the execution of the strategic actions defined at the objective level.